NWChemEx-Project/DeveloperTools/dox/ProgramFlow.md

      - Directly using runtime allows parallelization of jobs here, but...
    - Computation maps to "do a parameter scan" not "run bond length 1.24"
      - Coarse-grained parallelism within these commands
-6. If desired, save the chemical runtime's state (presumably to disk)
+6. If desired, save the calculation's state (presumably to disk)
 7. Shut down the runtime
    - `MPI_Finalize`, *etc.*
 8. If this was simple input, return a simple output